devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 ## Telegram bot
 A companion Telegram bot (`telegram_bot.py`) lets ambassadors interact via chat.
 Set `TELEGRAM_BOT_TOKEN` in your environment and run the bot to allow ambassadors to register via direct message using `/register <email>` or log in with `/checkin <email>`.
 Using `/register` in a group triggers a DM prompt; if the bot cannot DM you, it will ask publicly to message @xChiefMod_bot directly.
 During registration, the bot collects a password, Telegram username, and wallet address.
 After checking in, ambassadors can update their wallet with `/wallet`.

+Links submitted via `/verify` are tested for reachability and rejected if they cannot be fetched, ensuring only valid URLs enter the review queue.